 - Identify where your reviews matter the most for your business

-- Decide which channels to use to collect reviews
+- Decide which methods to use to collect reviews

 Here’s what you need to do for each step.